- Arts and Design»

 Sand Blasting Equipment

 Unless it is a Wet Belt Sander, I can't think of a more useful piece of equipment for your studio than a sandblaster.
 The sandblaster is great for cleaning away devitrification and other undesirable surface artifacts.
 It is also a great tool for adding design elements to finished pieces.
 There are two types of sandblasters, the Siphon Blaster, and the Pressure Pot.
 The Siphon Blaster operates as its name implies.

 The Siphon Blaster

 While the Siphon Blaster is less expensive than the Pressure Pot, it has some distinct disadvantages.
-The Siphon Blaster usually has a larger nozzle and therefore require much more air than the Pressure Pot.
-This in turn dictates a larger and more expensive air compressor.
-On the other hand the Siphon Blaster is fairly straight forward with few adjustments and it is easier to master in the short run.
-Another advantage cost-wise is that a Siphon Blaster is usually built in to most blast cabinets.
+The Siphon Blaster usually has a larger nozzle and therefore requires much more air than the Pressure Pot.
+This, in turn, dictates a more powerful air compressor.
+On the other hand, the Siphon Blaster is straight forward to operate with few adjustments, and it is easier to master in the short run.
+Another advantage cost-wise is that a Siphon Blaster is usually included with most blast cabinets.

 The Pressure Blaster

 A Pressure Pot holds the abrasive in a pressurized hopper.
 The compressed air goes to the pressurized tank where it mixes with the abrasive and goes to the actual gun thru a single hose.
 Pressure Pots have an adjustable mixing valve which controls the mix of air and abrasive going to the gun.
-This can be an important advantage when you are using the blaster to do artistic designs and want to have better control of the abrasive.
+This is a distinct advantage when you are using the blaster to do artistic designs and want to have better control of the abrasive.

 There are only two abrasives that I would recommend for glass work, Silicon Carbide (SC) and Aluminum Oxide (AO).
 Glass Artists all have their preference and their reasons for it.